Tom Wright (rugby, born 1997): Early life and background

 Thomas Wright was born in Randwick, in the Eastern Suburbs of Sydney, New South Wales, Australia in 1997.
 In his youth he played rugby league for the Clovelly Crocodiles and La Perouse Panthers as well as rugby union for the Clovelly Eagles Junior Rugby Club, where he was their record try-scorer.
 In 2009, Wright began his education at St Joseph's College, Hunters Hill where he eventually advanced into the schools 1st XV.

-In his final year at school (2014), Wright represented his school while being selected in both the GPS 1st XV and the New South Wales 1st XV.
-The following year (2015), Wright was selected in the New South Wales Boys Rugby Sevens team, the youth rugby squad for the Commonwealth Youth Games (CYG), and was also selected in the Australian Schoolboys rugby union team.
+In his final year at school (2014), Wright represented St Joseph's while being selected in both the GPS 1st XV and the New South Wales 1st XV.
+The following year (2015), Wright played in the National Youth Sevens Championship where he was named Player of the Tournament.
+He was later selected in the Australian Boy's Sevens team, ahead of the 2015 Commonwealth Youth Games held in Apia, Samoa.
+Before the competition was held, however, Wright signed for the Manly Warringah Sea Eagles in the National Rugby League (NRL).
+The team went on to win a silver medal against South Africa.

 During his school rugby tenure, Wright mostly played as an outside centre (No. 13) but also operated as a fly-half and an outside back.
 In 2015 Wright ruptured his anterior cruciate ligament (ACL).
 Despite his injury, Australian sports blog, Green and Gold Rugby (GAGR), named him as their left wing (No. 11) in the "GPS Team of the Year".